dakanji/RefindPlus/keys/README.txt

 - canonical-uefi-ca.crt & canonical-uefi-ca.cer -- Canonical's public key,
   matched to the one used to sign Ubuntu boot loaders and kernels.

-- centos.crt & centos.cer -- Public keys used to sign CentOS binaries, taken
+- centossecurebootca2.cer & centossecurebootca2.crt -- Public keys used to
-  from shim-signed-0.9-2.el7.src.rpm.
-Note that the binary's centos.crt file was actually in .cer format, and has been renamed appropriately.
-The centos.crt file included here is transformed from the original file by openssl.
-Tested booting CentOS 7.
+  authenticate CentOS binaries, taken from shim-15-15.el8_2.src.rpm.
+Note that these are new files for CentOS 8; CentOS 7 used a now-expired key.

+- centossecureboot201.cer & centossecureboot201.crt -- I'm not entirely sure
+  what this is, but it comes from the same shim-15-15.el8_2.src.rpm package as the preceding files.

 - debian.cer -- Debian's public key, obtained from
   https://dsa.debian.org/secure-boot-ca.